Ali Ben Nasser

-Ali Ben Naceur (also spelled Ali Bennaceur, علي بن ناصر; born 2 March 1944) is a Tunisian former football referee.
+Ali Bin Nasser (also spelled Ali Bennaceur, علي بن ناصر; born 2 March 1944) is a Tunisian former football referee.

 1986 FIFA World Cup

 Argentina-England refereeing dispute

 Nasser refereed the match between Argentina and England in the 1986 FIFA World Cup, where the "Hand of God" and the "Goal of the Century" were scored by Argentine captain Diego Maradona to win the match.
-For the "Hand of God" goal, Maradona punched the ball into the net, however, Ben Nasser stated that he did not see this and thought that Maradona had headed the ball.
+For the "Hand of God" goal, Maradona punched the ball into the net, however, Ben Nasser said that he did not see this and thought that Maradona had headed the ball.

 Both Ben Nasser and his Bulgarian assistant linesman Bogdan Dochev blamed each other for the handball being missed.
 Ben Nasser said he waited for a signal from Dochev of a handball, but since none came, he awarded the goal.
 TV footage backs this up, as it shows Ben Nasser looking at him after the goal expectantly.
 Dochev, however, blamed Ben Nasser, saying that at the time assistant referees were not allowed by FIFA to discuss decisions with referees: whatever the referee decided was final.
 He suggested Ben Nasser's inexperience at the highest levels of football in World Cup was to blame.